Goodvibesmila/Grey-Clay/readme.md

 # How to run the project:

+1. Clone repository to desktop.
+2. Open folder in VS-code or similar IDE.
+3. Paste ENV. -file in server-folder.
+(Given on it´s learning)

-1. Open two terminals and write: cd server (in one of the). cd client, then cd vite-project (in the other one).
+4. Open two terminals and write: cd server (in one of the). cd client, then cd vite-project (in the other one).

-2. Write in both terminals:
+5. Write in both terminals:
 npm install
 and then:
 npm run dev (To run the project).